How to Leverage Lean Procurement to Lower Costs and Add Value

 If you choose to reduce your headcount to run a leaner procurement team, you’ll need to find other ways to pick up the slack and maintain the same level of productivity.

-- Outsourcing to a GPO.
 Going lean doesn’t necessarily mean going it alone.
 Utilizing a GPO as an extension of your procurement team can help streamline the purchasing process, save costs, and save time by eliminating indirect spend contract negotiations.